FOR MORE INFORMATION CALL THE SILVERTON VISITORS CENTER AT 970-387-5654/800-752-4494.

 Post your moose photos at Facebook/Silverton-Moose-Watch

-The Silverton Public Lands Center is open from June 1 to September 16 in 2014 from 9:30 a.m. to 3:30 p.m.
+The Silverton Public Lands Center is open from 9:30 a.m. to 3:30 p.m during summer months.
 Thursday to Tuesday, closed Wednesday) 1468 Greene St. in Silverton.
 Offering maps, interpretive and educational materials.
+But is CLOSED FOR SEASON NOW

 For more information, call 970-387-5530 in Silverton and 970-247-4874 in Durango.